Does Peeling Sunburn Remove Tan?

 How To Preserve Your Tan While Peeling

-Just be careful to not exfoliate your skin if your sunburn is still painful.
-Use a very light body scrub or exfoliating mitt to scrub the dead skin away gently, as this will prevent you from peeling off more than needs to be removed.
+Be cautious not to exfoliate your skin if your sunburn is still painful.
+Use a very light body scrub or an exfoliating mitt to gently scrub away dead skin, as this will prevent you from removing more than necessary.

-These skin cells which are peeling will be removed from the skin easily, and exfoliating will help remove them with ease.
+These peeling skin cells will be easily removed from the skin, and exfoliating will help remove them with ease.

-Once the dead skin has been removed, you should moisturize your skin with a hydrating, nourishing moisturizer.
-This will prevent any more skin from drying out, and it will keep your skin nourished and protected to recover from sunburn.
+Once the dead skin has been removed, moisturize your skin with a hydrating and nourishing moisturizer.

 How To Prevent Peeling When Tanning

-The best way to prevent peeling when tanning is to not go out into the sun at all and instead use a self-tanner or a spray tan.
+The best way to prevent peeling when tanning is to avoid exposure to the sun altogether and instead use a self-tanner or a spray tan.

 However, if you are set on going out into the sun to tan, here is what you can do to prevent your skin from peeling: